OpenVAA/voting-advice-application/docs/troubleshooting.md

 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion
 ```

+## Docker error: Load metadata for docker.io/library/node:foo

+Docker needs to be connected to the internet to load the base Docker images.

 ## Docker error: No space left on device

 If Docker produces an error akin to `Error response from daemon [...] no space left on device`